 Address: Ostre Voldgade 4 A, 1350 Copenhagen K, Denmark

 The Royal Library, also nicknamed The Black Diamond, is a wonderful creation it’s structural design draws a large number of visitors.
 Built with steel, glass, and black granite, the royal library is open to the public, exhibiting photography, literature, art & history on a rotational basis.

 Address: Black Diamond, Soren Kierkegaards Plads 1, 1221 Copenhagen K, Denmark

 Stroget is the world’s longest pedestrian street for shoppers of all tastes.
 It is the most popular tourist attraction and famous for expensive stores, such as Illums Bolighus, Magasin du Nord, the Royal Copenhagen Porcelain Manufactory, chain stores with many souvenir shops and fast food outlets.

 The statue is fixed a few meters into the harbour on the north side of Copenhagen city.
 The little mermaid can be reached by a leisure walk from langelinie Pier, from Nyhavn, through canal tours, or by bus that heads off from the Town Hall Square.

 Address: Langelinie, 2100 Copenhagen O, Denmark

 The Round Tower

-The Round Tower was created to provide the scholars of the 17th century a base for an astronomical observatory with a student church and a university library.
-The structure was mainly used by the astronomers as an observatory and the library was used by the students living in dormitories.
+The Round Tower was created to provide the scholars of the 17th century with a base for an astronomical observatory.
+The astronomers mainly used the structure as an observatory, and the library was used by the students living in dormitories.